Cross-Class Feature Augmentation for Class Incremental Learning: Conclusion

 \section{Conclusion}

-We presented a simple but effective framework for class incremental learning which employs a novel feature augmentation technique based on adversarial attacks.
-The proposed feature augmentation method augments the features of the target class by utilizing the samples from other classes by attacking the previously learned classifier.
+We presented a novel feature augmentation technique for class incremental learning based on adversarial attacks.
+The proposed method augments the features of the target class by utilizing the samples from other classes, adversarially attacking the previously learned classifier.
 The generated features play a role in complementing the data for the previous tasks, which become powerful supporting samples for the decision boundaries.
 This idea is generally applicable to class incremental learning frameworks based on knowledge distillation without any modification on the architecture.
 Our extensive experimental results demonstrate that the proposed algorithm consistently improves performance on multiple datasets when applied to existing class incremental learning frameworks, especially in an environment with extremely limited memory constraints.

-\paragraph{Acknowledgements} This work is/was supported by Samsung Advanced Institute of Technology, Samsung Electronics Co., Ltd.